thumbsup/thumbsup/README.md

 - `--sort-folders [name|date]` how to sort the folders/galleries
 - `--css [file]` styles to be applied on top of the default theme (default none)

+*Note:* all paths are relative to the current working directory.
 For example:

 ```bash